AndreiManoliu/fpons-pts/ai-vector-search-apex-adb/download/download.md

 </copy>
 ```

-Run to get the onnx models.
+Run to get the onnx model.

 ```sql
 <copy>